 The Committee has created the Court Implementation Subcommittee to collaborate with the Courts in supporting Normalcy and achieving improved outcomes for youth.
-The group has held one meeting in 2017 and will continue working in partnership with the Department of Health and Human Services - Division of Children and Family Services, and the Courts to create recommendations for 2018.
+The group has held one meeting in 2017 and will continue working in partnership with the DHHS-CFS, and the Courts to create recommendations for 2018.